shopadvisor-ai/wingman-interview/assignment/frontend.md

-# Coding Battleground Challenge
+# Wingman Coding Battleground Challenge

-Welcome to the **Coding Battleground Challenge**.
-You will compete live with other candidates through a series of live coding and verbal questions.
+Welcome to the **Wingman Coding Battleground Challenge for Frontend Engineering Role**.
+You will compete live with other candidates through live coding and verbal questions to win the role.

 Each candidate will be assigned a separate breakout room to ensure focused participation.
-The **Wingman team members** will hop between breakout rooms to:
+The **Wingman team members** will hop between breakout rooms to answer your questions, provide real-time feedback, and uide you through the rounds/questions.
-- Answer your questions.
-- Provide real-time feedback.
-- Guide you through the rounds/questions.

 ## Interview Structure

 This interview is divided into two main rounds:

-### 1. Live Coding Round
+#### 1. Live Coding Round
-- Solve **Question #1** and **Question #2** listed below.
+- Solve Question #1 and Question #2 listed below.
 - Share your screen while writing code.
 You may use any coding environment.

-### 2. Verbal Round
+#### 2. Verbal Round
 - We will evaluate your coding fundamentals and debugging skills.
-- One such task involves analyzing a code snippet (refer to **Question #3** below) and suggesting improvements.
+- One such code snippet is listed below (Question #3).
+Review this code snippet and suggest improvements.

 ---